 CLA’s goal is to have participants:

-The curriculum is divided into four parts, with each part emphasizing one of the four weeks of the Spiritual Exercises of St. Ignatius and one of the four qualities, or pillars, of leadership (Self Awareness – Ingenuity – Love – Heroism) outlined by Chris Lowney in Heroic Leadership.
-This structure is not intended to substitute for the Exercises, but to provide an introduction to the Exercises as a developmental process which results in decision-making and leadership skills that are faith-based, justice-oriented and holistic.Four texts will be provided for the program: The Jesuit Guide to (Almost) Everything by James Martin, S.J.; Heroic Leadership by Chris Lowney; The Call to Discernment in Troubled Times by Dean Brackley, S.J. and Tattoos on the Heart by Greg Boyle, S.J.
-These texts will be drawn from at different times throughout the two years, and will be passed out at the Opening Dinner.
-Other readings may be recommended from time to time.
+The curriculum of the Contemplative Leaders in Action program is divided into four parts, with each part undergirded by one of the four weeks of the Spiritual Exercises of St. Ignatius, and emphasizing one of the four pillars of leadership outlined by Chris Lowney, and one segment of the model of Karin Botto, E. Springs Steele, and Ronald L. Dufresne.
+This structure is not intended to substitute for the Spiritual Exercises, but to provide an introduction to the Spiritual Exercises as a developmental process which results in decision-making and leadership skills that are faith-based, justice-oriented, and holistic.